josephsfusco/postman/README.md

 We use a simple in memeory data base which stores usernames and encrypted passwords.
 In order to maintain a basic level of security passwords are encrpyted using a very simple one way hash.
 When we, the server, rerecieve a login request we hash the value of the user provided password and verify it matches that of the hash in the database, crucially this means we never decrpt the known password.

 ### **Bearer Token Authentication**
 First, What is a bearer token?
 A Bearer Token is a simple token which provides the bearer of the token access to anything secured by the token.
-These tokens often come in a few different flavors, reinflating, fixed ttl, and single use.
+These tokens often come in a few different flavors, reinflating, fixed Time to Live (TTL), and single use.
 In practice for client to server communication reinflating tokens are the most common which is what we've decdied to do here.
 By comparison fixed ttl are frequently used for server to server communication and single use are used for account creation verification.

 Its important to note that bearer tokens are only secure over HTTPS and not HTTP as the packaged can be sniffed and the contents including the token can be compromised by an attacker.